MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

     }
     ```

-6. Add a third class to the .NET Standard library named **Core**.
-This is the class that contains the logic to form a query string with a zip code, calls the weather data service, and populates an instance of the **Weather** class.
+6. Add a third class to the .NET Standard library named **Core.cs**.
+You'll use this class to form a query string with a zip code, call the weather data service, and populate an instance of the **Weather** class.

 7. Replace the contents of **Core.cs** with the following code: